junbolau/genus-6/quintic/README.md

-Similar calculations following Kedlaya's codes,
+Calculations similar to Kedlaya's codes,

 - No supersingular quintic curves of genus 6